Army of the Duchy of Warsaw: Size

 The cadre of the Army of the Duchy of Warsaw was formed by the legionnaires of the Polish Legions.
-In addition, it was filled by older soldiers from the Army of the Polish–Lithuanian Commonwealth, who responded to the call to arms of Józef Poniatowski, and patriotic youth.
+In addition, it was filled by older soldiers from the military of the Polish–Lithuanian Commonwealth, who responded to the call to arms of Józef Poniatowski, and patriotic youth.
 In 1808, after the first emergency period was over, and the duchy felt more secure, those who wished to leave the army were given leave.
 The army was expanded with large waves of new recruits on the eve of new wars in 1809 and 1812, when the duchy fought other partitioners, which resulted in an influx of recruits from those territories, hoping to see their home liberated.
 The final recruitment phase was that in the fall and winter of 1813, when the duchy was trying to rally to its own defense in the aftermath of Napoleon's defeat in Russia.

 Upon its creation, the Army numbered 30,000 (out of the duchy's population of 2.6m).
 The size of the army was a considerable economic burden to the small state.
 The army was expanded several times; it was doubled in 1809.
 Several regiments were sponsored by the French.
-For the war of 1812, almost 100,000 men were fielded – more than the Army of the Polish–Lithuanian Commonwealth ever numbered.
+For the war of 1812, almost 100,000 men were fielded – more than the military of the Polish–Lithuanian Commonwealth ever numbered.
 In the fall of 1813, the Army, reconstructed after the defeat in Russia, numbered about 20,000 or 40,000 (sources vary).

 It is estimated that about 180,000 to 200,000 men served in the Army throughout its brief existence.
 In addition to the Army of the Duchy of Warsaw, Poles also served in other formations allied to France; most notably, the Vistula Legion.
 In addition to the standing army, a national guard could be called into action, as happened in 1809 and 1811.

 Notable Polish commanders of the Army of the Duchy of Warsaw included Prince Józef Poniatowski (who was the army chief commander throughout most of its history) and Jan Henryk Dąbrowski.